Programming-0101/TheBook/manuscript/topic-I.md

 * enum

 This topic will reveal how enumerations allow programmers to define new data types and values to represent conceptual information.
-This topic als  * discusses the concept of composition, describing how composition is simply the use of objects as fields in a class.
+This topic also discusses the concept of composition, describing how composition is simply the use of objects as fields in a class.

 ### LOGs